Go back

 de_Fuse

-Step 0: Install a modchip, because the OS is totally bricked.
-As expected.
+Step 0: Install a modchip, because the OS is totally bricked..
 See https://github.com/StroopwafelCFW/wii_u_modchip.
 Also while I'm in here, I decided to add a USB-C PD trigger board I had on the bottom pins of the power connector, because it can do 15V, which is the same as the Wii U.

 Yellow Linux?